acblainer/CTC_AUTOMATION/README.md

 - NOTE: each sku is unique....in that they are attached to a style number...think SKU = SIZE
 - Find all the stores B that have the same region (East/West) as store A
 - Remove all the sending stores A ID in the receiving stores B list (you dont have to worry about this because the SKUs in the sending stores has no overlap with other sending stores.
-- (1) Rank each store B based on the each total PA and with different weight on them.
+- (1) **Each time** you do transfer, re-rank each store B based on the each total PA and with different weight on them.
     - The weight is calculated as follows:
     > Step 1: find the how many SKUs (that are > 0 OH or PA for the year) are matched between store A with each store B